 big, dumb plane.
 WHOLE new world.

 Before we get into it, let’s do a quick introduction.
 I’m Evan Sandoval; I’d be an actor and writer on So Far Bound.
-I’ve been in and around film and TV for a decade, doing all kinds of work on productions larger and smaller, and for now, it’s me writing in the first (and third) person throughout the website.
+I’ve been in and around film and TV for over a decade, doing all kinds of work on productions larger and smaller, and for now, it’s me writing in the first (and third) person throughout the website.
 I really appreciate that you’re here.
-Please read on for the top ten things to know about Bound.
+Please read on for the Top 5 things to know about Bound.
 Cheers!

 Bound (for) adventure.